networknt/json-schema-validator/doc/custom-meta-schema.md

 JsonSchemaFactory factory = JsonSchemaFactory.getInstance(VersionFlag.V202012, builder -> builder.metaSchema(metaSchema));
 ```

+## Unknown formats

+By default unknown formats are ignored unless the format assertion vocabulary is used for that meta-schema.
+Note that the format annotation vocabulary with the configuration to enable format assertions is not equivalent to the format assertion vocabulary.

+To ensure that errors are raised when unknown formats are used, the `SchemaValidatorsConfig` can be configured to set `format` as strict.

 ## Loading meta-schemas

 By default meta-schemas that aren't explicitly configured in the `JsonSchemaFactory` will be automatically loaded.